Luc1est/Network-file-shares-permissions/README.md

-This tutorial outlines the Stepts to grant Access & permission in Active directory
+This tutorial outlines the Steps to grant Access & permission in Active directory